gatsbyjs/gatsby/docs/docs/static-query.md

 StaticQuery can do most of the things that page query can, including fragments.
 The main differences are:

 - page queries can accept variables (via `pageContext`) but can only be added to _page_ components
-- StaticQuery does not accept variables (that's where "static" in its name comes from), but can be used in _any_ component in your site
+- StaticQuery does not accept variables (hence the name "static"), but can be used in _any_ component, including pages